Key facts

 In the business world, understanding and interpreting data is an integral part of decision making.
 The Master of Business Analytics gives you the skills to help organisations achieve their strategic objectives through analytics-based solutions.
 You will learn skills that are in demand in both the private and public sectors, where a wide variety of industries are moving towards increasingly evidence-based decision practices.

-The course has been developed in consultation with industry and course partners, including IBM, Microsoft, SAS, Altis Consulting, Deloitte, Ernst & Young, PBT Group and PwC.
-This means you will get hands-on experience with a range of internationally recognised business intelligence and state-of-the-art analytics tools.
+The course has been developed in consultation with industry and course partners, including IBM, Microsoft, Altis Consulting, Deloitte, Ernst & Young, PBT Group and PwC.
+You will get hands-on experience with a range of internationally recognised business intelligence and state-of-the-art analytics tools.
 The latest analytics concepts and issues are also integrated across the curriculum.

-Working alongside academics who are experts in their field, you will cover areas such as business intelligence, predictive analytics, decision modelling, machine learning, artificial intelligence, cyber security strategies and real-world analytics.
+Working alongside academics who are experts in their field, you will cover areas such as business intelligence, predictive analytics, decision modelling, machine learning, artificial intelligence, cyber security strategies and real-world applications of analytics.

 - Award granted